Multidisciplinary, Interdisciplinary, or Transdisciplinary?

-In this context, we can now consider the question posed: “Is our team multidisciplinary, interdisciplinary, or transdisciplinary?”
+In this context, we can now consider the question: “Is our team multidisciplinary, interdisciplinary, or transdisciplinary?”

 The first answer - it is a multiprofessional team.

-A rehabilitation team is characterised by having members from several, sometimes many different professions.
-Having different professions is necessary to cover, as far as possible, the broad range of potential difficulties a patient may have and to deliver the intervention likely to be needed.
+A rehabilitation team comprises members from several, sometimes many different professions.
+Having other professions is necessary to cover, as far as possible, the broad range of potential difficulties a patient may have and to deliver the intervention likely to be needed.
 The precise professions will depend upon the nature of the team and its work.
 For example, a team focused on delivering assistive technology may have electronic engineers, mechanical engineers, and occupational therapists, whereas a team focused on behavioural problems will have clinical psychologists.

-The term, a multiprofessional team, is a much better term to use for a rehabilitation team.
-It emphasises that individual team members may not share much specific knowledge and skills.
+The term, multiprofessional team, is a much better term for rehabilitation teams.
+It emphasises that individual team members may share little specific knowledge and skills.

-Two of the three terms asked about, interdisciplinary and transdisciplinary, describe modes of working or appear to.
-I assume that multidisciplinary also refers to a method of working in the question.
+Two of the three terms, interdisciplinary and transdisciplinary, describe working modes or appear to.
+I assume that multidisciplinary also refers to a working method in the question.

-Therefore the question posed does not ask about the team members, and the question cannot be answered by considering who the team members are or what their sets of knowledge and skills are.
-It is a question that applies to the team as a whole and how team members work with each other.
+Therefore, the question posed does not ask about the team members, which cannot be answered by considering who the team members are or their knowledge and skills.
+It is a question that applies to the team and how members work with each other.